Abu Dhabi: Some residents to pay higher fees from July 1 for basic health insurance plan

 These fee increases come as the National Health Insurance – Daman expands the basic plan coverage to include top-tier facilities.

-Those using Daman's basic health insurance plan will now have access to world-class hospitals where some of the most prominent leaders and royals get treatment.
+Those using the plan will now have access to world-class hospitals where some of the most prominent leaders and royals get treatment.
 These include centres of excellence (CoE) such as:

 Residents subscribed to this plan will continue to receive an annual health insurance cover of Dh250,000, alongside access to healthcare and emergency services from more than 1,250 healthcare facilities spread across Abu Dhabi, Al Ain and Al Dhafra region.